 The Alternative Transportation office offers a Vanpool Program for Cal State East Bay Faculty and Staff.
-Vanpools currently operate out of the Modesto, Manteca, Tracy, and Fairfield areas.
+Vanpools currently operate out of the Modesto and Fairfield areas.
 Contact our office at (510) 885-3790 for any openings in existing vanpools or if you are interested in starting a vanpool from a new area.

 Zipcar is a car sharing program available on the Cal State East Bay Campus.
-Six (6) Zipcars are currently available on the Hayward campus for students, faculty, and staff to rent by the hour or day.
+Three (3) Zipcars are currently available on the Hayward campus for students, faculty, and staff to rent by the hour or day.
 Gas and insurance are included as part of the hourly/daily rate.

 Waze Carpool is our ride sharing program.
 Join the exclusive Cal State East Bay Carpool group open to students, faculty, and staff.
 Waze Carpool allows individuals to create a profile and request rides from other campus members who share the same ride schedule.

 The Concord Campus is located a few miles from the Concord, Pleasant Hill, and Walnut Creek BART train stations.
-A free student shuttle operates between the Concord campus and the Concord BART station Monday-Thursday during instructional periods on campus.
-For the current Concord shuttle schedule, click here.
+Check our website for the latest transit options to/from the Concord BART station and campus here.

 Waze Carpool is our ride sharing program.
 Join the exclusive Cal State East Bay Carpool group open to students, faculty, and staff.
 Waze Carpool allows individuals to create a profile and request rides from other campus members who share the same ride schedule.